 They can also be called "ID disclosure" donors as well as "known" donors.

-The Non-Anonymous donors have contractually accepted that the children, when they have turned 18, can gain access to their identity.
+The Non-Anonymous donors have contractually accepted that the children, when they have turned 18, can gain access to identifying information.
 You can search for Non-Anonymous donors in Donor Search.

 Where are your donors from?

 The majority of our donors are from the US and reflect the general population in the USA.

 However, we cooperate with Cryos International network and have donors with other ethnical backgrounds and phenotypes, such as Scandinavian.

 What type of donor should I choose?